Table of Contents

 a.
 Pre-Cast Concrete Piles

 Pre-cast concrete piles are one of the most commonly used pile foundations.
-Such piles are directly cast in the pile bed and transferred to the location of foundation.
+Such piles are directly cast in the pile bed and transferred to the location of the foundation.

 Pre-cast concrete piles may also be reinforced.
 Once, the piles are cast they have to be cured for at least 28 days.